n3rd4n1/sinetd/README.md

 sinetd
 ======

-A (very) simple internet daemon which purpose is to restrict to one running internet server program at a given time.
+A (very) simple internet daemon which purpose is to restrict to one internet server connection at a time.